 A College Panhellenic can enlist campus staff or alumnae volunteers to assist in the MRABA signing on campus since recruitment counselors should not be involved in the MRABA signing process.
-Counselors (2010) - POLICY: Recruitment counselors shall not be involved with any PNMs in the process of completing and signing the MRABA.
+See Counselors (2010) - POLICY.

 Below are guidelines for those assisting with the signing of the MRABA: